Overview and Statistics

 Here are some major takeaways from these national accident cases:

-- Again, many more plaintiffs around the country –about 45%-received over $50,000 than did those in Illinois-about 34%.
-However, fewer Illinois plaintiffs received no amount than did similar situated plaintiffs across the nation (27% in Illinois and 32% nationally) and those in Illinois recovered in excess of $5,000,000 more often than their neighbors did (5% in Illinois and 4% nationally).
+- Again, many more plaintiffs around the country – about 45% --received over $50,000 compared to victims in Illinois -- about 34%.
+However, fewer Illinois plaintiffs received no amount of compensation than did similarly situated plaintiffs across the nation (27% in Illinois and 32% nationally) and those in Illinois recovered in excess of $5,000,000 more often than their neighbors did (5% in Illinois and 4% nationally).

-- The figures demonstrate that the most common counties for car accident litigation involving broken bones were Cook, Kane, Lake, DuPage, Madison, and St. Clair.
+- The figures demonstrate that the most common counties for car accident litigation involving broken bones were Cook, Kane, Lake, DuPage, Madison, and St. Clair County.

 - The median recovery of Illinois car accident plaintiffs with broken bones was between $35,000 and $45,000 and the average eclipsed $500,000.